If you're just getting started with static data and are importing it from Excel then read my post on this first and then come back.

 This sure looks/feels a lot like JSON

 Collections can be easily converted into JSON using the JSON() function.
-However, at present you cannot do the reverse and import JSON directly into PowerApps and convert it to a Collection.
-You CAN read/process JSON in Power Automate.
+However, at present you cannot do the reverse and import JSON directly into PowerApps and convert it to a Collection without a mildly annoying amount of work.
+You CAN read/process JSON more easily (if you know me then you know how funny that last word was) in Power Automate.
 So if you need to process something that is encoded JSON, just know that you can hack your way via that tool into putting it into a more structured data store (i.e. SharePoint List or similar) which can then be read into PowerApps.

 Final thoughts